Rockwell-Holbrook/ticket_to_ride/README.md

 Modify your Ticket-to-Ride server to save its state to persistent storage.
 It should be possible to shutdown your server and restart it without losing user account or game information.
-This includes both intentional shutdowns and unintentional shutdowns caused by a crash, power failure, etc. This will require you to keep the state of your in-memory server model and persistent storage in sync at all times.
+This includes both intentional shutdowns and unintentional shutdowns caused by a crash, power failure, etc. This will require you to keep the state of your in-memory server com.example.shared.model and persistent storage in sync at all times.
 To achieve this, you should introduce a persistence subsystem.
-After creating the persistence subsystem, you should modify your server’s web API 1 handlers to call the persistence subsystem to keep the in-memory model in sync with persistent storage.
+After creating the persistence subsystem, you should modify your server’s web API 1 handlers to call the persistence subsystem to keep the in-memory com.example.shared.model in sync with persistent storage.
 Define the API for your persistence subsystem using abstract interfaces that can be implemented using a variety of different underlying technologies (relational DB, document DB, cloud storage,